seed-rs/seed-rs.org/crate/guides/0.7.0/time_tracker_technical_requirements.md

 1. The hosting should be free or very cheap.

 1. The app content (labels, images, etc.; not user data) may be hard-coded - English would be the only language.
+(See the example [i18n](https://github.com/seed-rs/seed/tree/6238190b5441b283df4fdb49078cccf420b512a4/examples/i18n) when you need to support more languages.)

 1. The app should be reliable to not disrupt user work - especially while the user is tracking time.